 Welcome spiritual travelers!
-I am your teacher Brother Thomas—your friend, guide, and fellow worker from the Seventh Ray.
-Isn’t it interesting how a series of lessons like this draw you mysticism?
-Think of the long and winding path it took for you to arrive at this point!
-No matter, here we are, and we rejoice!
+I am your teacher Brother Thomas—your friend, guide, and a fellow worker from the Seventh Ray.
+Isn’t it interesting how a series of lessons like this draws you to mysticism?
+Or maybe it’s the opposite.
+Because you are a mystic, you have manifested these lessons.
+In any case, think about the long and winding path you took to arrive at this point!
+No matter, here we both are, and we rejoice!
 A new life awaits you.
-The Mystical Path of Spiritus Lumine is where you discover your place in the God-Continuum and, once again, reassert your Source given right to act as a Spiritual Sovereign.
+The Mystical Path of Spiritus Lumine is where you discover your place in the God-Continuum and, once again, reassert your Source-given right to act as a Spiritual Sovereign in

 We say reassert because you have forgotten that glorious day of creation when Source placed a part of ITs infinite self into a Lux Animae and gave you a mission that belongs to no one but you!
-That day, you became a soul.
+That was the day you became a soul!
 Make no mistake, the study of this path is part of your continued awakening.

 In this lesson, I will describe what mystics are like and briefly overview The Mystical Path of Spiritus Lumine.
-The term mystic sounds strange and mysterious—but actually it’s pretty simple.
-Mystics are people who love to commune with the Divine.
-Unlike the average person, mystics believe that Source communicates with them constantly through various signs and wonders!
-There is so much more to say!
-But for now, I hope you enjoy this lesson entitled, Am I a Mystic?
+The term mystic sounds strange and mysterious—but actually, it’s pretty simple.
+Mystics are people who love to commune with the Divine and serve

 Introduction: Mysticism as a Path

 Without a doubt, the moment we start talking about the realm of spiritual matters, things can become confusing in no time at all.
 Some relegate these matters entirely to religious studies and limit belief to what is said to them by their leaders.
-Others find it easier to deny outright that such a thing as ‘spirit’ even exists!
-Most don’t think about these concerns very often, if at all.
-But another group is not only convinced about the reality of this sense; they are passionate about learning all that they can.
-These adventurous souls have a hunger to learn all that they can about matters of soul and spirit.
-Many will eventually commit to a path designed to grow and improve their spiritual abilities.
-The mystic’s path is a time-honored way of learning and developing one’s spiritual capabilities.
-Mystery and excitement fill each day.
+Others find it easier to deny outright that such a thing as ‘spirit’ exists at all!
+Most don’t think about these concerns very often.
+But another group is not only convinced about the reality of the extra-dimensional realities; they are passionate about learning all they can.
+These adventurous souls have a hunger to learn the worlds

 What are Mystics?